HID Global Middle East Survey Reveals Strong Trend for Deploying Advanced Access Control Solutions

 The survey polled company owners/directors, security managers, facility managers, consultants, IT/technical staff, and other individuals involved in the roll out of access control security solutions within the organisation.
 Those polled were mainly from the banking & finance sector, healthcare, oil & gas and government sectors.

-'It's very encouraging to see that most of the organisations surveyed appreciate the importance of secure access solutions, and have already undertaken steps to protect their assets,' said Wisam Yaghmour, Regional Sales Director MEA, with HID Global.
-'However, the findings show that there is still work to be done as a lot of organisations are either not protecting themselves entirely or are using antiquated secure access solutions that can be bypassed by skilled intruders.'
+"It’s very encouraging to see that most of the organisations surveyed appreciate the importance of secure access solutions, and have already undertaken steps to protect their assets," said Wisam Yaghmour, Regional Sales Director MEA, with HID Global.
+"However, the findings show that there is still work to be done as a lot of organisations are either not protecting themselves entirely or are using antiquated secure access solutions that can be bypassed by skilled intruders."

 48 percent of the individuals polled indicated their organisation did not have an access control system installed, owing to a belief that their premises were secure enough (45 percent), or that they did not have skilled staff to manage such a system (47 percent).
 While these are alarming stats, some of the respondents indicated they are planning to roll out secure access within the next 12 months (41 percent), while others expressed interest but are not sure when the roll out would take place (37 percent).
 Only 22 percent said no, categorically, to deploying secure access solutions in the future.